yvesHakizimana/Ecommerce-Application/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or support, please contact YvesHAKIZIMANA at yvhakizimana123@gmail.com
+For any inquiries or support, please contact Yves HAKIZIMANA at yvhakizimana123@gmail.com.

 Happy coding! 🚀